 Deposits of TTR amyloid can be found throughout the body, so it is a systemic amyloidosis disease.
 The most common place it is found is in the heart.
 Wild-type ATTR is also known to cause some cases of carpal tunnel syndrome, which can be the first (early) symptom.
 Recent data suggests that lumbar spine involvement as well as a rupture of the biceps tendon in the forearm can precede cardiac involvement by many years.

 This is a disease that has traditionally been found mostly in men, originally reported in those aged 80 and over.
-As research continues, wild-type ATTR has been increasingly found in individuals in their early 60s.
+As awareness of the disease increases, wild-type ATTR average age at diagnosis is 75.
 It is often overlooked as an amyloidosis disease because so many people experience heart problems in their later years.

 Amyloid deposits in the heart can make the heart unable to function efficiently because it does not fill easily and freely, as it should.
 This may result in shortness of breath, dizziness, fatigue or edema (swelling, especially in the legs).
 Some symptoms may occur with only minor activity.

 For some older men, a history of carpal tunnel syndrome (especially without a clear cause), along with heart problems, is a signal to the doctor to consider testing for wild-type ATTR.
 Orthopedic manifestations also include lumbar spinal stenosis and rupture of a biceps tendon.
 To a lesser extent, wild-type ATTR has shown amyloid deposits in the lungs, bladder, and bowel, often with no, or minor, symptoms for the patient; although some patients have extensive bladder involvement that can lead to hematuria (blood in the urine).